 There are two ways to access the museum:

 1.)
 Reserve advance tickets

-Advance general admission tickets are fully reserved through the end of July.
-Advance tickets to see The Broad’s first special exhibition Cindy Sherman: Imitation of Life are now available.
+Advance general admission tickets are fully reserved through the end of August.
+Advance tickets for July and August for The Broad’s first special exhibition Cindy Sherman: Imitation of Life are now available, but available timeslots are limited.
+Advance tickets for September will be released August 1 at 12 p.m.
 Learn more about reserving advance tickets.

 2.)
 Get in the onsite standby lines for first come, first served access